matter-labs/zksync-era/docs/external-node/05_troubleshooting.md

 Other kinds of panic aren't normally expected.
 While in most cases, the state will be recovered after a restart, please [report][contact_us] such cases to Matter Labs regardless.

+## Genesis Issues

+The EN is supposed to start with an applied DB dump.
+If you see any genesis-related errors, it probably means the EN was started without an applied dump.

 [contact_us]: https://docs.zksync.io/contact/

 ## Logs